-The position is in support of cultural resource survey, site documentation, and report preparation for a variety of Section 106 and Section 110 projects on federal, state, and private land in New Mexico, and in support of aerial mapping and photogrammetry in a variety of circumstances.
-Applicants should demonstrate the following (both archaeology and drone technology):
+Aspen CRM Solutions has an opening for a single position for a drone pilot/archaeology crew member.
+The position is in support of cultural resource survey, site documentation, and report preparation for a variety of Section 106 and Section 110 projects on federal, state, and private land in New Mexico, and of aerial mapping and photogrammetry for CRM and other industries.

 - Familiarity with the cultural resources of New Mexico

 - Familiarity with archaeological survey processes, including navigation using GPS and/or compass, site and feature documentation, GPS data collection, artifact recording, and photography

 - Ability to traverse rough terrain in a variety of weather conditions in remote locations for extended periods

 - Ability to travel frequently for extended periods and willingness to camp occasionally during fieldwork sessions